-Now I’m beginning a regular column in Scottie Press, a look back a few years to a visit to a special Scotland Road place.
+A look back a few years to a visit to a special place in Scotland Road.

 I love it round here.
 Maybe because it’s the place where I feel I really first came alive, where I had my first proper job in the Benledi Street Housing office.
 Singing my wayhappily up the hill some days on my way to our sub-office in Netherfield Heights.

 It’s all changed since then.
 Both housing offices are long gone, as is Netherfield Heights and most of the other tower blocks I used to thread my way between in those early 1970s days.
 Much of the hill is now parkland and Scotland Road is now more or less the motorway that leads to both Mersey Tunnels.
 But one thing that hasn’t changed is the warmth and the welcome from the people of the place.
 As we’re about to find out.

 But before we go through to Scotland Road, time for a quick look at Greatie.